Multi-Task Learning in Natural Language Processing: An Overview: MTL Architectures for NLP Tasks

+However, simply aggregating features of different tasks via weighted sum \cite{ll17} or attention \cite{zcq18} is sub-optimal since these features might actually hurt the performance of other tasks, also known as inter-task interference.
+Researchers have proposed to do more fine-grained feature sharing between tasks to counter this issue.
+One approach is to directly aggregate shared and task-specific features using learnable feed-forward layers \cite{zxwj17,gcc19} or gating mechanisms \cite{lwwnw17,drls19}.
+Additionally, feature sharing can be indirectly performed by maintaining memory units that are shared among different tasks either globally or in pairs \cite{lqh16,wrjns19}.

-Some models directly integrate features from different tasks.
-A straightforward solution is to compute a weighted average of feature representations.
-Here the weights can be computed separately according to the input \cite{ll17} or by an attention mechanism as in \cite{zcq18} that learns task representations as query keys in attention modules.
-In addition to weighted average, we can aggregate features via more sophisticated mechanisms.
-For example, based on the cross-stitch network \cite{msgh16}, \cite{drls19} proposes a gated network where shared and task-specific features are combined by a gating mechanism.
-A similar gating mechanism is used in \cite{lwwnw17} to combine features from the primary and the auxiliary task.
-The SLUICE network \cite{rbas19} learns a task relatedness matrix that controls the range and extent of parameter sharing between tasks.
-While the relatedness matrix in the SLUICE network is fixed, a leaky unit is proposed in \cite{xzcwj18} to dynamically control pairwise feature flow based on input features, and similar to RNN cells, it modulates information flow by two gates.
-Specifically, given two tasks \(m\) and \(n\), the leaky gate \(\mathbf{r}_{mn}\) determines how much knowledge should be transferred from task \(n\) to task \(m\) and then it emits a feature map \(\tilde{\mathbf{h}}_{mn}\).
-The update gate \(\mathbf{z}_{mn}\) determines how much information should be maintained from task \(m\) and then it emits final output \(\tilde{\mathbf{h}}_m\) for task \(m\).
-Mathematically, the two gates can be formulated as
+A more generalized approach for inter-task feature sharing is modeling task relatedness and sharing features accordingly.
+As an example, Sluice network \cite{rbas19} controls feature transfer by a learned task relatedness matrix.
+Instead of using a fixed relatedness matrix, LK-MTL \cite{xzcwj18} uses leaky units to dynamically control pairwise feature flow based on input features, and similar to RNN cells, it modulates information flow by two gates.
+Specifically, given two tasks \(m\) and \(n\), the leaky gate \(\mathbf{r}_{mn}\) determines how much knowledge should be transferred from task \(n\) to task \(m\) and emits a feature map \(\tilde{\mathbf{h}}_{mn}\).
+The update gate \(\mathbf{z}_{mn}\) determines how much information should be maintained from task \(m\) and emits the final output \(\tilde{\mathbf{h}}_m\) for task \(m\).
+Mathematically, the feature sharing process is formulated as:

 where $\sigma(\cdot)$ denotes the sigmoid function and $\mathrm{tanh}(\cdot)$ denotes the hyperbolic tangent function.
 When considering all pairwise directions, the output for each task is given by the sum of each row in